UWC Red Cross Nordic: Sports

 The college offers a wide range of sports and activities as part of the CAS component of the IB Diploma.
 The college has its own canoes, kayaks, ice skates, climbing equipment, diving equipment and more.
 Students are able to utilize the five-a-side football pitch as well as the gym and pool complex (both shared with Red Cross Rehabilitation Center).
 In addition, the school rents access to a dance studio, full size football pitch and volleyball field in the nearby village, Dale i Sunnfjord.

 Students have access to a wide range of fjord related activities.
 They can undergo separate two-day courses in canoeing and kayaking, in order to be licensed to take other students on such trips without supervision.
 In addition to owning sailboats and teaching students basics of sailing, the college also has its own boat building programme, where students in cooperation with local experts, restore old wooden sailboats using traditional Norwegian methods.

 All first year students must participate in "friluftsveka" during winter.
 Here, they spend a week in the Norwegian mountains, engaging in a range of activities such as cross-country skiing, sleeping outside and engaging in the concept of friluftsliv.
 For many students, their time at the college is their first time seeing snow, and this their first time skiing.

 Moreover, the college also supports students engaging in top sports, allowing for absences and in some cases organizing transport to competitions at the local, district and national level.

 Humanitarian

 Through its close cooperation with the Red Cross, its students volunteer at local camps for refugees and asylum seekers, visits to elderly homes, para football activities and more.
 This is also a part of their CAS programme in the IB diploma.
 The local Red Cross Youth organization is located at the college.
-Moreover, every student has to complete four Global Concern projects during their stay at the college, one of which revolves around a humanitarian issue.
-Here they have to propose solutions to a current issue, and complete a number of workshops.